bersling/monorepo-playground/README.md

 ## Angular

-This repo showcases some **crazy** ideas how to build Angular monorepos.
+This repo showcases some ideas how to build Angular monorepos.
 The core ideas are the following:
 - One package.json at the root of the repository.
 This installs a central version of angular.
 - One tsconfig.json at the root of the repo.
 This declares the baseUrl and paths.